stevestar888/steven.github.io/_posts/2020-07-19-site-goes-live.md

 ---
 layout: post
-title: July 19: This Site Goes Live
+title: "July 19: This Site Goes Live"
 subtitle: Today is an exceptional Sunday, because this website / blog / jekyll project is now live
 cover-img:
 thumbnail-img: